I.

 like plastered owl bookends made by thirteen year-old hands.

-I can smell the powder she wore but cannot see her beneath the lacquer mask
+I can smell the powder she wore but cannot see her beneath

 Donna of southwest fire and sunshine would never wear.